Kelvinthedrugger/DS_in_C/Readme.md

 	makeit.c is now slow tho there is barely any memory occupied, need speed & low level hack on this

 #### Tips

+   On Unix-like, just run build.sh to compile & run files at the same time

    from command line, run below to compile the file (on Windows)